This page uses javascript to help render elements, if you have problems please enable javascript.

 Description of and requirements to earn these certificates listed below

-Spring 2025 Offerings
+Fall 2025 Offerings

-Strategies for Inclusive Pedagogy: Flipping the Course and Ungrading
+Flipping the Course and Ungrading

-Taught by Gwen Alexis & Terri Patchen
+Facilitated by Gwen Alexis and Terri Patchen

 This interactive VIRTUAL workshop provides a framework for initiating alliances across differences.
+Register in advance for this meeting: After registering, you will receive a confirmation email containing information about joining the meeting.

-Standing up and Standing Together Part 2: Advancing Across Differences
+Pulling Up, Coming Through, and Standing Together Part 2: Advancing Across Differences

-Taught by Gwen Alexis & Terri Patchen
+Facilitated by Gwen Alexis and Terri Patchen

 FSSD: Inclusive Teaching Strategies